Technology Lock-in: How 20th Century Technology Keeps Small and Medium Businesses from Joining the 21st Century

 Large software platform makers need to consider abandoning their legacy platforms more quickly, but that isn’t enough.
-They also need to create programs that bring their ecosystems along with them, including those focused on small and medium business.
+They also need to create programs that bring their ecosystems along with them, including those focused on small and medium businesses.
 Perhaps the most important item to avoid technology lock-in is the openness of data and transparency of process to best safeguard against technology obsolescence.
 Most data can be easily migrated between systems because it can be extracted and loaded into new systems via standard tools.
 Process is often more complicated, especially if it has been embedded directly into modifications in the code.
 As much as possible, organizations should acquire software that permits high-level configuration of process components that don’t require modifications to the underlying code.
-If buyers still need customized software, they should work with partners and the primary software supplier to design modifications that minimize impact on the core code, while abstracting their custom requirements as much as possible in order to make them more portable in the future.
+If buyers still need customized software, they should work with partners and the primary software supplier to design modifications that minimize the impact on the core code, while abstracting their custom requirements as much as possible in order to make them more portable in the future.

-One thing not to do is under invest in transition, or take the cheap way out.
+One thing not to do is under-invest in transition, or take the cheap way out.
 If money is an issue, prioritize key functions first, even though the bright shiny objects of new capabilities may be appealing.
 If a new community site works but primary e-commerce capabilities fail, then the investment priority was probably flipped.

-It is crucial that businesses continue to transition to the latest software in order to be first class participants in the digital economy.
-Not only do small and medium businesses need to plan better for the eventual obsolescence of past software purchases, the software suppliers also need to plan for how to keep their customers current.
+It is crucial that businesses continue to transition to the latest software in order to be first-class participants in the digital economy.
+Not only do small and medium businesses need to plan better for the eventual obsolescence of past software purchases—the software suppliers also need to plan for how to keep their customers current.
 With an ever-accelerating pace of change, those companies who still cling to 20th Century software will find it increasingly difficult to compete.